I’ve been studying the problem of email overload and compulsive email checking for years now. The problem is massive, but totally solvable.

 3. Redesign how you schedule meetings and calls via email.
 This is especially true if there is a lot of back-and-forth in your email related to calendar items.
 Do your best to eliminate email correspondence related to “finding a time to…” I use Acuity Scheduling for to schedule calls, client meetings, media interviews, office hours, etc.

-4. Schedule the time you will spend on email, and design your life up to follow-through on this.
+4. Schedule the time you will spend on email.
 This is such an important step I wrote a whole other post about it.
 Read it here.
 DO NOT SKIP THIS STEP.

 5. Get to inbox zero every single day.
+This is how you will ultimately make this method more gratifying than compulsively checking email all day long.
 The first day you do this, you may have so many emails in your inbox that you need to declare email bankruptcy, or you may need to move ALL of the emails in your inbox to a folder to deal with at a later date.

 This means you must block off enough time each day to get all the way to the bottom of your inbox in one way or another.
 If you need X hours a day to deal with your email, make sure you’ve scheduled X hours daily.
 Then, when you are in your scheduled time to read and respond to your email, respond to them all in one standard way or another.
 If a particular email is going to take more than five minutes to read and respond to, put it in a folder (“to do this week”) and add whatever it entails to your task list.
 That email is a different kind of work now—it’s a part of a project or something that requires more than just emailing.